WARNING: This story contains an image of a swastika.

 Suspension set to end in March

-This month, CNO announced Majkutewicz’s six-month suspension for: Telling a colleague that “we should just allow natural selection to play out” when speaking about patients with addictions and suggesting that a patient should “just overdose and die.”
-Responding to a patient who asked how she was doing by saying, “I’m f—ing annoyed because you all won’t shut up.”
-Stating that immigrants and/or refugees should be ” pushed back into the ocean.”
-Indicating people dealing with substance use disorders should be left to “seize and die,” while using homophobic language.
-Claiming she doesn’t like “brown people” and/or Muslims.
+This month, CNO suspended Majkutewicz for six months due to several comments including: Telling a colleague that “we should just allow natural selection to play out” when speaking about patients with addictions; stating that a patient should “just overdose and die.”
+Responding to a patient asking how she was doing by saying, “I’m f—ing annoyed because you all won’t shut up.”
+Suggesting to a colleague that immigrants and/or refugees should be ” pushed back into the ocean.”
+Saying people with substance use disorders should be left to “seize and die” while using homophobic language.
+Expressing dislike for “brown people” or Muslims.
+WATCH | The home where the Nazi symbol was carved into the front-yard grass:

 Swastika mowed into front lawn of home in Elgin County